helghast/Unreal-Engine-Projects/Dynamic2DArray/README.md

 # Dynamic 2D Array using TArray

-To simulate a 2D-array in Unreal Engine 4, follow the next steps.
+To simulate a 2D-array in Unreal Engine 4 to use in C++ and Blueprints, follow the next steps.

-## Create a UStruct that stores a TArray<> of whatever structs, classes or primitives
+## Create an UStruct that stores a TArray<> of whatever structs, classes or primitives

 ![alt text](Images/FItem.PNG)